seltzer1717/just-maven/README.md

 # just-maven
-A parent pom for Clojure projects that require only Maven.
+A parent pom, for Clojure projects, that requires only Maven